Frequently Asked CE Questions

 How do I do the math to calculate my hours?

 As for the math, AAA, ASHA, and ABESPA all calculate time on a 60-minute hour.
 However, AAA and ASHA move the decimal point and round down in 1/2-hour increments, while ABESPA does not move the decimal point.

-Because of these differences, CE time is usually reported in minutes which can then be converted to the desired unit.
+Because of these differences, SHAA tracks CE time in minutes which can then be converted to the desired unit.

 Why are the number of ASHA CEUs different from the number of ABESPA and AAA CEUs?

 AAA and ASHA and ABESPA are independent organizations with distinct missions and purposes.

 There is no CEU requirement to maintain Academy membership.
 AAA only accepts events which meet ABA requirements.